Skip Navigation

 No Tax on Overtime Deduction

 What changed?
-Overtime pay is now partially tax-exempt, with a deduction for the premium portion (the additional 0.5x in time-and-a-half) capped at $12,500 for single filers and $25,000 for joint filers.
+Overtime pay is now partially tax-exempt, with a deduction for the premium portion — the additional 0.5x in time-and-a-half above the employee’s regular hourly rate — capped at $12,500 for single filers and $25,000 for joint filers.
 This provision expires Dec.
 31, 2028.

 What’s the impact?
-Benefit working-class taxpayers who rely on overtime pay.
+Benefits working-class taxpayers who rely on overtime pay.

 Subject to phase out: Deduction phases out for taxpayers with modified adjusted gross income over $150,000 ($300,000 for joint filers).